edgio-docs/edgio-docs/guides/delivery/control/support_tools/api_terminology.md

 ## Segment  {/*segment*/}

-A  Segment is identified by it's ID (long value) and also has name and filter (filtering type and filtering value).
+A  Segment is identified by its ID (long value) and also has name and filter (filtering type and filtering value).
 Supported filtering types are:
 -   Published url
 -   Source url
 -   Geo entity id